Lessons Beyond the Classroom: Overcoming Struggles and Finding a Path

 Tears would stream down my face, embarrassed and ashamed.
 I had worked hard on that piece, and not only was it not good enough, it was ridiculous enough to be comedy.
 My red face burned.
 My head bowed to hide my tears.
 The sound of laughter echoed in my ears with every sentence she read.
 It felt like it would never stop.

 This happened often until, one day during wet playtime, she told me to wait behind.
 The apology was certainly not what I had been expecting.
 After that day, she engaged me in planting and growing seeds.
 I remember her praising me and telling me how well I was doing.
-I got the only good school report I ever had from that teacher.
+I got the only good school report I ever had that year.

 It was quite groundbreaking in those days to have a teacher acknowledge that I couldn’t help it—that I wasn’t choosing to struggle.
 There was very little understanding of ADHD, dyslexia, or neurodiversity.
 The planting activity was so creative and different from putting a book in front of me that I couldn’t understand or had no interest in.